Monika-81/Project1/README.md

     - I used Colormind to create a color palette for my color scheme.

 - [DevTools](https://developer.chrome.com/docs/devtools/)
-    -  I used DevTools to test both changes in my code as well as the responsibility of the site.
+    -  I used DevTools to test both changes in my code and the responsivity of the site.

 - [Font Awesome](https://fontawesome.com)
     - I used Font Awesome for find the icon used on the site.